zhqu1148980644/TMP/leetcode/174-Dungeon-Game.md

                 minih[j] = min(0, dungeon[i][j] + (max(minih[j], minih[j + 1])));
         }
         // this is a non-negative(may be zero) integer.
-        // -5 means at least 6 health are required to pass this room and feature rooms till the princess with health 1. return -minih[0] + 1;
+        // -5 means at least 6 health are required to pass this room and future rooms till she reaches the end with health 1. return -minih[0] + 1;
     }
 };